bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-4-20-Ridiculous-Software-Development-Job-Titles.md

 I know what you're thinking.
 How could I possibly have beef with this title?

-Think about it.
-This title is usually either company-specific or tenure-based.
+It's not so much the title itself, but what the title generally means, which is usually company-specific or tenure-based.

-Regarding tenure, they say one must spend [10,000 hours](http://www.wisdomgroup.com/blog/10000-hours-of-practice/) coding in order to perfect their craft.
+In the case of being tenure-based, they say one must spend [10,000 hours](http://www.wisdomgroup.com/blog/10000-hours-of-practice/) coding in order to perfect their craft.

 Some "junior" developers hit this mark in only a few years.
 Other "senior" developers who have been at it for over a decade will never even hit this mark.

 Such is the futility in determining qualification based on tenure.

-Regarding company-specific definitions, these are probably the worst.
+Company-specific definitions for "Senior Developer" are even worse.

 Imagine [lazy, dumb, but successful](http://blog.codinghorror.com/how-to-be-lazy-dumb-and-successful/) developers who have sat at the same company for years, doing the same unchallenging routine work.